rschramm9/AHNC_MOTUS_KIOSK/WINDOWS_FIRSTRUN_README.md

 I dont like to expose this password discovery mechanism on a computer that may have shared users.
 (Personal info may be discoverable).*Disabling the feature  is optional.*  While logged in as an administrator - We will edit an existing group policy using "gpedit"

+If you have Windows 10 Home Edition - gpedit may be missing... paste  the two 'For' commands  below into a Cmd.exe window as Administrator/.
+Othewise skip this step.....

 ```
 To install the Local Group Policy Editor in Windows 10 Home edition, open a command prompt as administrator and run two one-line commands in sequence: